uccser/cs-field-guide/text/coding_compression/coding_compression_en.md

 Instead of taking a 5 by 1 run of pixels as we did above, it works with 8 by 8 blocks of pixels.
 And instead of estimating the values with a linear function, it uses combinations of cosine waves.

-.. container:: jargon-buster
+{jargon_buster}

 **Jargon Buster**

 A cosine wave form is from the trig function that is often used for calculating the sides of a triangle.
 If you plot the cosine value from 0 to 180 degrees, you get a smooth curve going from 1 to -1.
 Variations of this plot can be used to approximate the value of pixels, going from one colour to another.
 If you add in a higher frequency cosine wave, you can produce interesting shapes.
 In theory, any pattern of pixels can be created by adding together different cosine waves!

- {image _static/images/CC-CosineGraph.png align="center"}
+{image cc_cosine_graph.png}

+{jargon_buster end}

+{comment}

 .. xtcb adapt fourier spreadsheet and make available here (see also http://demonstrations.wolfram.com/JPEGCompressionAlgorithm/, http://demonstrations.wolfram.com/SumsOfSineWavesWithSeveralStepSizesSawtoothOrSquareApproxima/ http://demonstrations.wolfram.com/RecoveringTheFourierCoefficients/
 .. html5 low priority interactive to add cosine waves to try to match a given waveform e.g. square wave, triangle, random.
 Select amplitude for various frequencies.
 I have a spreadsheet that basically does this, could put it in for the meantime - tim

+{comment end}

 You can see the 8 by 8 blocks of pixels if you zoom in on a heavily compressed JPEG image.
 For example, the following image has been very heavily compressed using JPEG (it is just 1.5% of its original size).

-{image _static/images/CC-LowQualityJPEG.png align="center"}
+{image cc_low_quality_jpeg.png}

 If we zoom in on the eye area, you can see the 8 x 8 blocks of pixels:

-{image _static/images/CC-ZoomedJPEG.png align="center"}
+{image cc_zoomed_jpeg.png}

 Notice that there is very little variation across each block.
 In the following image the block in the red box only changes from top to bottom, and could probably be specified by giving just two values, and having the ones in between calculated by the decoder as for the line example before.
 The green square only varies from left to right, and again might only need 2 values stored instead of 64.
 The blue block has only one colour in it!
 The yellow block is more complicated because there is more activity in that part of the image, which is where the cosine waves come in.
 A "wave" value varies up and down, so this one can be represented by a left-to-right variation from dark to light to dark, and a top-to-bottom variation mainly from dark to light.
 Thus still only a few values need to be stored instead of the full 64.

-{iamge _static/images/CC-ZoomedJPEGHighlighted.png align="center"}
+{image cc_zoomed_jpeg_highlighted.png}

 The quality is quite low, but the saving in space is huge --- it's more than 60 times smaller (for example, it would download 60 times faster).
 Higher quality JPEG images store more detail for each 8 by 8 block, which makes it closer to the original image, but makes bigger files because more details are being stored.
 You can experiment with these tradeoffs by saving JPEGs with differing choices of the quality, and see how the file size changes.
 Most image processing software offers this option when you save an image as a JPEG.

+{comment}

 .. xhtml5 low priority : interactive that could load a photo, zoom in on pixels, and change it to different qualities of jpg coding

+{comment end}

 {teacher}

-Another example of low quality JPEG images can be found on the `Wikipedia page about JPEG <http://en.wikipedia.org/wiki/Jpeg>`_, but it's better if students can save their own low quality files and zoom in on them to see these effects.
+Another example of low quality JPEG images can be found on the [Wikipedia page about JPEG](http://en.wikipedia.org/wiki/Jpeg), but it's better if students can save their own low quality files and zoom in on them to see these effects.

 {teacher end}

-.. container:: jargon-buster
+{jargon_buster}

 **Jargon Buster**

 The name "JPEG" is short for "Joint Photographic Experts Group", a committee that was formed in the 1980s to create standards so that digital photographs could be captured and displayed on different brands of devices.
 Because some file extensions are limited to three characters, it is often seen as the ".jpg" extension.

-.. xjrm the ".jpg" open quote is the wrong sort, probably because of the dot at the start??!
-..
-What does the sentence above mean?

-.. container:: extra-for-experts
+{jargon_buster end}

+{extra_for_experts}

 **Extra for Experts**

 The cosine waves used for JPEG images are based on a "Discrete Cosine Transform".
 The "Discrete" means that the waveform is digital --- it is the opposite of continuous, where any value can occur.
 In a JPEG wave, there are only 8 x 8 values (for the block being coded), and each of those values can have a limited range of numbers (binary integers), rather than any value at all.

+{extra_for_experts end}

 An important issue arises because JPEG represents images as smoothly varying colours: what happens if the colours change suddenly?
 In that case, lots of values need to be stored so that lots of cosine waves can be added together to make the sudden change in colour, or else the edge of the image become fuzzy.
 You can think of it as the cosine waves overshooting on the sudden changes, producing artifacts like the ones in the following image where the edges are messy.

-{image _static/images/CC-CleanJPEGLowQ.jpg align="center"}
+{image cc_clean_jpeg_low_q.jpg}

 The original had sharp edges, but this zoomed in view of the JPEG version of it show that not only are the edges gradual, but some darker pixels occur further into the white space, looking a bit like shadows or echoes.

-{image _static/images/CC-CleanJPEGLowQZoom.jpg align="center"}
+{image cc_clean_jpeg_low_q_zoom.jpg}

 For this reason, JPEG is used for photos and natural images, but other techniques (such as GIF and PNG, which we will look at in another section) work better for artificial images like this one.

+{comment}

 .. xjrm low priority create an image like the one in this link, with one, two three waveforms added http://mathworld.wolfram.com/images/eps-gif/FourierSeriesSquareWave_800.gif (then Tim to add some text)